mstksg/inCode/copy/entries/the-baby-paradox.md

 \end{align}
 $$

-Let's prove in Haskell that these two statements, taken together, imply that I am my own baby.
-Surprisingly the actual Haskell ends up being pretty concise.
+Let's prove in Haskell (in one line) that these two statements, taken together, imply that I am my own baby.

 ## The normal proof